bcgov/entity/docs/Way of Working/Corps Staff Requirements Meeting Agenda Notes.md

 - Credit union incorporation
 - Letters patent
 - Instead of freezing a company, let's make a manual process for alterations to unaffiliate the entity from the new app. (this reduces confusion between freeze and suspend, and low-value development)
 - Can we correct a correction?
+This came up from #6445

 ----
 Mar 2nd, 2021